isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/in-stream-setup.md

 ## Save & Submit for Review

-TubeMogul's [ad review](ad-reviews.md)team verifies that the ad is rendering properly and clicking through.
+TubeMogul's [ad review](ad-reviews.md) team verifies that the ad is rendering properly and clicking through.
 Approval time is typically 2-4 hours on regular business hours and 24hrs on weekends.